 ATTACK!
-ATTACK!- And here it is, hot off the presses - Senator John Barrasso just this afternoon introduced a bill (ridiculously named the "Defending America's Affordable Energy and Jobs Act") that would ban the Environmental Protection Agency action on global warming pollution under the Clean Air Act.
+ATTACK!- And here it is, hot off the presses - Senator John Barrasso just this afternoon introduced a bill (ridiculously named the "Defending America's Affordable Energy and Jobs Act") that would ban Environmental Protection Agency action on global warming pollution under the Clean Air Act.

 Maybe he's worried about all the hot air and pollution coming from his office?